tiepdotme/jpmacmanus.me/about.md

 **Research Intern**
 *University of Bristol - Summer 2019*
-\- Working on a research project concerning quantum speed-ups of classical algorithms, pre-publication exhibiting our findings available [here](https://arxiv.org/abs/2004.06521).
+\- Working on a research project concerning quantum speed-ups of classical algorithms.

 **GCSE and A-Level Mathematics Tutor**
 *Metatutor - 2018 to Present*